steinwurf/steinwurf-docs/source/score/score-cpp/score_parameters.rst

 ---------------
 The data redundancy parameter is used to pro-actively introduce repair data to counteract packet loss on the network.
-A parameter value of ``0.0`` means that only the original is transmitted initially, and then the repair phase must handle any loss that may occur.
+A parameter value of ``0.0`` means that only the original data is transmitted initially, and then the repair phase must handle any loss that may occur.
 Increasing the value to e.g. ``0.25`` will add 25% repair data in addition to the original data.
 The stream will then be able to pro-actively repair packet loss of up to 20% without the need for a repair phase.
 As packet loss on a link (especially wireless multicast) is difficult to predict, this approach will generally decrease the efficiency of the transmission.
-However, the data delivery will generally be reduced, as data is readily available without the need for repair phases.
+However, the data delivery delay will generally be reduced, as data is readily available without the need for repair phases.

 Feedback Probability
 --------------------